blevesearch/bleve-wiki-indexer/README.md

 ## Building

-Building this can be a built challenging.
+Building this can be a bit challenging.

 The first step is get a happy installation of [git2go](https://github.com/libgit2/git2go).